 Progression of postoperative breast cancer morbidity

-AWS often develops in the early weeks after surgery, and is generally a self-limiting condition.3 Timely treatment of acute postoperative pain may reduce the risk of developing chronic pain and shoulder impairment.
-Transient lymphedema can occur as a single episode lasting <3 months that resolves without treatment; lymphedema that lasts >3 months is considered chronic.3
+AWS often develops in the early weeks after surgery and is generally a self-limiting condition.3 Timely treatment of acute postoperative pain may reduce the risk of developing chronic pain and shoulder impairment.
+Up to 28% of patients have pain at three months post-surgery, and persistent pain is found more commonly in patients with higher pain scores 6 hours post-surgery as well as in those with preexisting chronic pain.9 Transient lymphedema can occur as a single episode lasting <3 months that resolves without treatment; lymphedema that lasts >3 months is considered chronic.3

 Progression of CIPN

-CIPN is dose-dependent and often develops during chemotherapy treatment.
-It may progress for 2-6 months after cessation of therapy (the “coasting effect”).4 Symptoms typically improve within the first 3-6 months after cessation of chemotherapy; however, recovery is often incomplete (20%-35%).4 Development of neuropathy outside of the time course expected for taxanes, platinum analogues and vinca alkaloids should warrant investigation into other causes of neuropathy.
+CIPN is dose-dependent and often develops during certain chemotherapy treatments.
+It may progress for 2-6 months after cessation of therapy (the “coasting effect”) depending on the chemotherapeutic agent used.4 Symptoms typically improve within the first 3-6 months after cessation of chemotherapy; however, recovery is often incomplete (20%-35%).4 If used for prolonged periods at high therapeutic levels, the nervous system damage can be irreversible5.
+Development of neuropathy outside of the time course expected for taxanes, platinum analogues and vinca alkaloids should warrant investigation into other causes of neuropathy.
+Of note, Certain chemotherapeutic agents can cause presentation or worsening of symptoms shortly after cessation of treatment known as the “coasting” effect.
+This phenomenon is seen most commonly in platinum based agents, with cisplatin and oxaliplatin being the most common.
+Vinka alkaloids may also cause a coasting effect although this is less common.4

 RFS often appears as a late effect of treatment, occurring months to years later.
-It is typically slowly progressive and irreversible.5
+It is typically slowly progressive and irreversible.8

-Progression of RIBP: The effects of radiation can be acute (during treatment), early delayed (≤3 months after treatment), or late delayed (>3 months after treatment).
+Progression of RIBP: Symptoms often start with paresthesia, followed by pain and then development of motor weakness.6 The effects of radiation can be acute (during treatment), early delayed (≤3 months after treatment), or late delayed (>3 months after treatment).
 RIBP is often a late complication of radiation therapy and is usually irreversible.
 The progression may lead to flail arm but the rate at which this happens varies.

 The patient may self-report on impaired ability to perform self-care and mobility, or more standardized patient-reported outcome (PRO) measures (which will be subsequently discussed) may be used to assess function.

-Magnetic resonance imaging may be useful to identify contributing factors to shoulder morbidity after breast cancer surgery (eg., brachial plexopathy or rotator cuff pathology), exclude concurrent degenerative spine processes, as well as, rule out disease recurrence or metastases in late onset symptoms.
+Magnetic resonance imaging may be useful to identify contributing factors to shoulder morbidity after breast cancer surgery (e.g., brachial plexopathy or rotator cuff pathology), exclude concurrent degenerative spine processes, as well as rule out disease recurrence or metastases in late onset symptoms.
 Electromyography can identify characteristics of CIPN (motor or sensory involvement, axonal or demyelinating features) and diagnose RIBP and other lesions of the peripheral nervous system and musculature.
+Regarding safety of EMG in setting of lymphedema, there is no published evidence of infection as a complication of EMG; however, lymphedema can be considered a relative contraindication to performing needle EMG.9

 Early predictions of outcomes

 Regarding surgery, early full ROM and excellent wound healing are predictors of good outcomes.
-For CIPN, an earlier resolution of symptoms can be predictive of a better overall recovery of sensation and pain, because severe symptoms may persist for longer.4 For radiation effects, early full ROM and minimal skin burning may have a better outcome.
+For CIPN, an earlier resolution of symptoms can be predictive of a better overall recovery of sensation and pain, because severe symptoms may persist for longer.4 Abnormal SNAPs on NCS of radial and sural nerves mid-treatment have been shown to accurately predict severe oxaliplatin toxicity.10 For radiation effects, early full ROM and minimal skin burning may have a better outcome.

 Assuring early access to rehabilitation interventions will ultimately improve the patients’ quality of life.
 Ongoing surveillance of rehabilitation needs, excellent relationships with surgical and medical oncologists, and effective communication skills are important for physiatrists in this field.